swdrich/etl-challenge/README.md

 1. Open a Jupyter Notebook in the 'etl-challenge' repository.
 Create a text file called 'config.py.'
 In this file, save your pgAdmin username and password as 'username' and 'password', respectively.

-1. Open Sales_ETL_Copy.ipynb.
+1. Open 'Sales_ETL_Copy.ipynb.'
 Run all cells.

 1. In pgAdmin, run the code to join the tables.